scala-steward/sbt-yourkit-external/README.md

 https://www.yourkit.com/docs/80/help/startup_options.jsp

 ## Overriding at runtime
-You can override the behaviour of the plugin at runtime by setting some environment variables.
+You can override the behaviour of your packaged application at runtime by setting some environment variables.

 | Environment variable          | Purpose                                             |
 |-------------------------------|-----------------------------------------------------|